ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/index.md

 ### Contribute to one of ACCESS-OM3's components

 There are several different ways to do this depending on the kind of contribution and the component.
-Best to get in touch on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/cosima/29), ping @ACCESS-NRI/ocean on GitHub or email `chris.bull@anu.edu.au`.
+Best to get in touch on the [access hive forum](https://forum.access-hive.org.au/c/cosima/29), ping @ACCESS-NRI/ocean on GitHub or email `chris.bull@anu.edu.au`.